 - Pakis Giotes Page & Burleson Advocacy Award, Baylor Law School (2010)

-- The founders of an innovative telecommunications company were embroiled in an internal dispute over alleged breach of fiduciary duty and mishandling of millions in investments.
-The company develops technology that allows for continuous wireless access along any paved surface.
+The founders of an innovative telecommunications company were embroiled in an internal dispute over alleged breach of fiduciary duty and mishandling of millions in investments.
 Shareholders filed a derivative lawsuit.
 Scott argued and won a summary judgment dismissing all of the plaintiffs’ claims against the founders.
 Scott also sought a declaratory judgment on behalf of the company to dilute the plaintiffs’ ownership.
 It was granted with an award for attorneys’ fees.
 Scott used this judgment to obtain an ex parte turnover order, which in turn was used to reclaim the entirety of the plaintiffs’ ownership in the company.